-We have collected stories about some of the most haunted places to visit around the world, specially curated for those that like a good ghost story.
+Updated September 2020.
+We have collected stories about some of the most haunted places to visit around the world, specially curated for those that enjoy a good ghost story.
 From the scariest haunted houses to entire ghost towns, haunted graveyards and castles.
-The most horrifying haunts, creepiest and spookiest spots; surely there is a story here that will make your hair stand on end!
+The most horrifying haunts, creepiest and spookiest spots on earth.
+Surely there is a story here that will make your hair stand on end!

 Haunted Locations in Africa and Asia